Govind Ballabh Pant: In the freedom struggle

 Known as an extremely capable lawyer, Pant was appointed by the Congress party to initially represent Ramprasad Bismill, Ashfaqulla Khan and other revolutionaries involved in the Kakori case in the mid 1920s.
 He participated in the protests against Simon Commission in 1928.
 Jawaharlal Nehru, in his autobiography, mentions how Pant stood by him during the protests and his large figure made him an easy target for the police.
 In those protests he sustained severe injuries which prevented him from straightening his back for the rest of his life.

 In 1930, he was arrested and imprisoned for several weeks for organising a Salt March inspired by Gandhi's earlier actions.
 In 1933, he was arrested along with Harsh Dev Bahuguna (Gandhi of Choukot) and imprisoned for seven months for attending a session of the then-banned provincial Congress.
 In 1935, the ban was rescinded, and Pant joined the new Legislative Council.
 During the Second World War, Pant acted as the tiebreaker between Gandhi's faction, which advocated supporting the British Crown in their war effort, and Subhas Chandra Bose's faction, which advocated taking advantage of the situation to expel the British Raj by all means necessary.
+He increased his support base and influence in Lucknow and surrounding areas of Oudh by seeking help and guidance from Chaubey Mukta Prasad, a civil engineer and public figure.

 In 1934, the Congress ended its boycott of the legislatures and put up candidates, and Pant was elected to the Central Legislative Assembly.
 He became deputy leader of the Congress party in the Assembly.

 In 1940, Pant was arrested and imprisoned for helping organise the Satyagraha movement.
 In 1942 he was arrested again, this time for signing the Quit India resolution, and spent three years in Ahmednagar Fort along with other members of the Congress working committee until March 1945, at which point Jawaharlal Nehru pleaded successfully for Pant's release, on grounds of failing health.